-This study by Steve Deller, University of Wisconsin-Madison professor of agricultural economics and UW-Extension community development specialist; and Dave Williams, UW-Extension associate professor and assistant program leader for Agriculture and Natural Resources, measures agriculture’s contribution to the economy in each of Wisconsin’s counties
+This study by Steve Deller, University of Wisconsin-Madison professor of agricultural economics and University of Wisconsin-Extension community development specialist; and Dave Williams, University of Wisconsin-Extension associate professor and assistant program director for Agriculture and Natural Resources, measures agriculture’s contribution to the economy in each of Wisconsin’s counties

 By Steven C. Deller and David Williams